BX-Coding/python-lsp-server-docker/readme.md

 # Running LSP server container

-1. Build the container with docker build -t python-lsp-server .
+1. Build the container with `docker build -t python-lsp-server .`
-2. Start the container with docker run -p 8000:8000 python-lsp-server
+2. Start the container with `docker run -p 8080:8080 python-lsp-server`

-The websocket url should be running at ws://localhost:8000
+The websocket url should be running at ws://localhost:8080

 # Demo project

 In the demo-project subfolder, there is a simple react app that you can use to test the websocket URL of the container.
-To run the demo project, cd into the demo-project folder, install the dependencies with ``npm install`` then ```npm start``` to start the app.
-In App.js, change the const serverUri to the websocket uri which should be on port 8000.
+To run the demo project, cd into the demo-project folder, install the dependencies with `npm install` then `npm start` to start the app.
+In App.js, change the const serverUri to the websocket uri which should be on port 8080.

 # Current status